scatcher/angular-point/README.md

         saveMe(todo: Todo) {
             todo.saveChanges()
                 .then((results) => {
-                    //Item saved without issue, local cache is updated, and Angular updates the view
+                    //Item saved without issue, local cache is
+                    //updated, and Angular updates the view
                     //Can do something with results if I want })
                 .catch((err) => {